Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 I haven’t written for a few days because Raleigh and I had some real work to do.
 This morning we gave a presentation on resource allocation to Brazil’s National Congress.
 It was mostly a courtesy.
-A way for the PPDC to show its gratitude for all the resources Brazil devoted to the both the Jaeger program and the Wall of Life, especially since they aren’t a nation on the Pacific Rim.
+A way for the PPDC to show its gratitude for all the resources Brazil devoted to the Jaeger program and to the Wall of Life, especially since they aren’t a nation on the Pacific Rim.

 We spent the afternoon traveling to a small town on the Atlantic Coast.
 I’m writing to you from a stone patio overlooking the water, waiting for my toenail polish to set.
 It’s red.
 I snapped a picture.
 It’s attached.
 My toes and the Atlantic.